SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 The development starts with the discovery of the business using EventStorming or another learning approach.

-Then, we select a Bounded Context and define events, commands, Value Objects and states of entities using Protobuf.
+Then, we select a Bounded Context and define events, commands, Value Objects and entity states using Protobuf.
 Using these `.proto` files Spine Model Compiler generates the code implementing the defined data types.